How many units and phases will be developed on Cleveland Avenue Homes?

-- It is anticipated that the Relocation of families will begin in 2022 and will continue throughout the duration of the project until 2024.
+- Relocation for families has begun and will continue throughout the duration of the project until 2024.
 Families will be given ample notice prior to relocation beginning.

-- The project will start construction with the first phase of housing in Summer 2022 on the VACANT former Brown School site.
+- Construction has started on the VACANT former Brown School site.
 No relocation will be required.
 The goal of the development team is to minimize relocation for families.
 The first phase of housing is anticipated to be complete in Early 2024.
 Families will continue to be relocated as each phase is scheduled to begin.
 Families will be given ample notice of relocation for their respective building.

 - Right to Return: All Cleveland Avenue Homes residents who are in good standing will have the right to return to the new housing.
 “Good standing” means that a resident is not currently in the process of being evicted.
 Per HUD Policy, every resident listed on the lease has the option to return, regardless of their conviction history, employment status, or other criteria.

 What is the timeline for the development and when will construction start?

-- The first phase of construction (Brown School site) will begin in Summer 2022 and complete in early 2024.
+- Phase 1 (Brown school site) has begun and is anticipated to be complete in early 2024.
 All phases are currently anticipated to be complete with construction in the last quarter of 2027.
 As the construction schedule is finalized, these dates may be updated.